DonLeeFK/R2_Store/README.md

 - If token is configured:
   - First access will prompt for token
-  - Include token in upload requests
+  - Include token in upload requests you can also access your file visa `https://your_worker.workers.dev/file_name?token=TOKEN`

 ## Screenshots